In Search Of Yummy-ness

 Adding pimentos to a clear mixing bowl containing a cheddar, mayo, and cream cheese mixture, with a wooden spoon resting inside the bowl.

-Step 4: Add the drained pimentos, and still to combine.
+Step 4: Add the drained pimentos, and stir to combine.

 Assembling the Sandwiches